Former Lehman President Gregory puts antiques on auction block

-NEW YORK, Sept 17 Former Lehman Brothers President Joseph Gregory, who often commuted by helicopter to work before his bank went bust, is auctioning off a collection of centuries old furniture and artwork from his Long Island mansion which sold in June.
+NEW YORK Former Lehman Brothers President Joseph Gregory, who often commuted by helicopter to work before his bank went bust, is auctioning off a collection of centuries old furniture and artwork from his Long Island mansion which sold in June.

 Auction house Sotheby's said on Tuesday that "important English furniture from some of the most notable cabinet makers, along with European porcelain and decorations" would be auctioned next month in a sale devoted to the collection of Gregory and his wife, Niki.